 Further reading: The Gentle Author, Spitalfields Life, Saltyard, 2012

-and Dan Cruickshank, Spitalfields: Two Thousand Years of English History in One Neighbourhood, Random House, 2016
+and Dan Cruickshank, Spitalfields: The History of a Nation in a Handful of Streets, Random House, 2016

 Websites: The Spitalfields Society and Huguenots of Spitalfields